Sunday, February 22, 2009

 I guess trends, in art as in anything else, aren't exactly something new or to be puzzled by; the Pre-Raphaelites in their day were pretty obsessed with Ophelia and produced prodigious quantities of Ophelias pre-water, in water, floating, sitting, blond, red-haired...

-I'm sure there are plenty of other trends (hey, kokeshi are starting to proliferate...); I find the antlers one particularly amusing though, because the only symbolism I'm aware of for wearing horns/antlers is the
+I'm sure there are plenty of other trends (hey, kokeshi are starting to proliferate...); I find the antlers one particularly amusing though, because the only symbolism I'm aware of for wearing horns/antlers is the French one, where it means that your significant other is being unfaithful:

 The obscenely talented Mark Ryden just opened his Snow Yak show.
 Could this be the start of a new trend?
 Can't wait to see the yak t-shirts and tattoos that one's going to generate...